NorthwesternMSDSOrientation/BaseballSim/code/readme.md

 # Functional Code Directory

-This folder is for all code related to your baseball simulation project.
+This folder contains the main simulation application code for your baseball simulation project.

 ## What to Include

 - Main simulation scripts and modules
-- Data processing and cleaning scripts
-- Model training and evaluation code
+- Model training and evaluation code (if part of the app)
-- Utility functions and helpers
+- Utility functions and helpers **used directly by the simulation app**
+- Unit and integration tests for the simulation code
-- Any other code used to generate results or manage the simulation pipeline
+- Any other code used to run or manage the simulation engine

+> **Note:**
+> Data preparation, cleaning scripts, and raw/processed data are stored in the `internal_modules/` and `data/` folders at the project root, not here.

 ## Suggested Structure